jonathom/coherence-docs/src/README.md

 ## Step 2: Orchestrate Preprocessing Worklfow

+**2.1 List products in a given time range**

+`list_products_by_time` in `preprocessing.py`

-* known bug of `list_products_by_time` in `preprocessing.py`: if months contain a day or more with no acquisitions, the date handling is shifted by one day.
+* known bug: if months contain a day or more with no acquisitions, the date handling is shifted by one day.
 This is however not super important rn.
+* can not handle year changes
+* is only designed to be able to get *one day* of data, or like *five days* or *a month* if it works better for testing purposes.

+**2.2 make gpd / integrate into gpd of processed bursts**